tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 solely an editorial update.
 It contains updated text in areas which were found to be unclear as well as other editorial improvements.
-In addition, it removes the use of the term "master" as applied to secrets in favor of the term "main".
+In addition, it removes the use of the term "master" as applied to secrets in favor of the term "main" or shorter names where no term was neccessary.

 ##  Major Differences from TLS 1.2